ihuzaifashoukat/wpaudit/README.md

-# OmegaScythe Dominator - Project Wiki
+# WPAUDIT - WordPress Security Auditing Suite

-Welcome to the OmegaScythe Dominator wiki!
+Welcome to the WPAUDIT wiki!
 This document provides an overview of the project, its features, setup, and usage.

 ## Overview

-OmegaScythe Dominator is a hyper-configurable security auditing suite specifically designed for WordPress websites.
+WPAUDIT is a hyper-configurable security auditing suite specifically designed for WordPress websites.
 It automates various scanning and analysis phases to identify potential vulnerabilities and security weaknesses.
 The tool is built with modularity in mind, allowing users to customize scans based on their needs and the target environment.

 ## Features